Monte Traversole 1441 m

 In the territories of Tremosine, between the Valle di Bondo and the Valle del Singol, there is a ridge developing South to Passo Nota and dominating the Western side of the Garda lake.
 This crest is formed by a long sequence of summits among which the highest one is Monte Traversole.
-Monte Traversole is a mountain with an elevation of 1441 metres and a prominence of 214 metres belonging to the Prealpi Bresciane and Gardesane.
+Monte Traversole is a mountain belonging to the Prealpi Bresciane and Gardesane with an elevation of 1441 meters and a prominence of 214 metres.

 There are several approachs to the mountain, the shorter one is from Passo Nota m.
-1208, from where you can climb the peak across a round trip.
+1208, from where you can climb the peak through a round trip.

 Road access to Passo Nota